<Back To Delta Vortex Page

 Bruce's Tips for the Delta Vortex

-The Vortex uses two big elevons outboard of the fins for elevator and aileron control.
-The elevons come in the kit already tapered and beveled along the hinge line.
-Elevon mixing is required, a very common function in today's transmitters.
-For those of you "yesterday's" transmitters without elevon mixing, all is not lost.
+The Vortex requires elevon mixing, a very common function in today's transmitters.
+For those of you still using "yesterday's" transmitters without elevon mixing, all is not lost.
 You can use a simple electronic mixer that plugs into the servo leads in the model.
 An inexpensive mixer is available from BTE.

 I consider the DV to be a simple, well-proven, super-flying delta wing design.
 To my thinking, that makes it a great candidate for you creative types out there to use as the basis for modification and experimentation.
 You might want to add a bubble canopy or wingtip rockets (nonfunctional, of course!)
 There's lot's of room for retracts.
 I've even seen it converted into a float plane, and one guy totally modified it into a flying boat.
 I love it!